metaforx/djangocms-rest/docs/tutorial/index.rst

 Tutorial
 ========

-Welcome to the django CMS REST tutorial section.
+Welcome to the djangocms-rest tutorial section.
 Here you'll find step-by-step guides to get you started.

 .. toctree::
    :maxdepth: 2